TerraMasterOfficial/app-pkg-tools/Manual.md

 ## 8. A detailed explanation of webui.bz2

-> Inside the tar package is the front-end interface of the app.
+> Inside the tar package is the front-end interface of the application.
 It is in the form of a tar package to ensure the integrity of the updated application.

 ## 9. A detailed explanation of lang.bz2